gogogoghost/nokia-2780-flip-jailbreak-tutorial/readme.md

 fastboot reboot
 ```

-For later updates, flashing a new `system.img` is usually enough.
+For later updates, flashing a new `system-patched.img` is usually enough.

 ### Adb